 Leather work boots can be found in countless industries: Law Enforcement, Ranching, Farming, Restaurant/Food Service, Carpentry, Construction, Marine & Fishing, Military, Plumbing/HVAC, Machine & Manufacturing, and more.
 Leather hiking boots are seeing a resurgence in popularity, and stylized leather boots have always been a staple in the fashion & design industry.

 Like all fabrics and materials, leather can wear down, making it more susceptible to water-absorption in wet environments and drying out & cracking in dry environments.
-There are several methods of waterproofing leather boots, but some are significantly more expensive, extremely time-intensive, and more arduous than others, and in many cases, less effective.

 I recently decided to try to give some fresh life to my favorite pair of full-grain leather, hiking boots.
 It had been a solid 9 months since I gave them a deep clean, and I was suddenly starting to doubt their level of performance, as my feet were beginning to become damp after the last few uses on wet, rainy hikes.